Last updated on July 1st, 2026

 Activities: Snorkeling, swimming, and surfing

 While not a sandy beach, the rocky Honolua Bay is one of the best snorkeling spots in all of Hawaii.
-It is part of a Marine Life Conservation District, which means fishing or taking any resources from the area is not allowed, leaving it in a more pristine condition.
+It is part of a Marine Life Conservation District.
+Which means fishing or taking any resources from the area is not allowed.
+Leaving it in a more pristine condition and one of the best beaches on Maui.

 Getting to Honolua Bay requires parking along the road (it fills up fast, so go early!) and walking 0.3 miles down a beautiful trail to the beach.
 We do hear there have been break-ins in the parking area, so make sure to bring valuables with you.